 At South Avenue Primary School we would encourage you initially to talk to the class teachers about your concerns.
 This meeting will be recorded on a contact form and a copy given to the SENCo.
 All staff can be contacted through the school office either by letter, email or a phone call.
 A request to meet with the class teacher can also be made through a note in your child’s reading diary or home communication book.

-If you have a high level of concern about your child or information from either health professionals or private consultations then you may wish to talk to Miss Cadwallader, the SENCo.
-She can be contacted via the school office or through an email to firstname.lastname@example.org.
-Miss Cadwallader will meet with you and put in place the relevant response as seen on the flow chart.
+If you have a high level of concern about your child or information from either health professionals or private consultations then you may wish to talk to Mr Savva, our SENDCo, who can be contacted via our school office or via email at [email protected].
+Mr Savva will meet with you and put in place the relevant response as seen on the flow chart.
 This may be in school support/monitoring or possibly fast track to requests for outside assessments and support.